-The Company executed several asset acquisitions during the current and prior periods, of which, deferred contingent consideration has been agreed as disclosed at note 7.6.
+The Company executed several asset acquisitions during the current and prior periods, of which, deferred contingent consideration has been agreed as disclosed in the 30 June 2020 and 30 June 2021 financial reports at note 7.6.
 The Company holds the right, in their complete discretion, to settle any deferred consideration payable upon achievement of certain milestones via payment of cash or issue of equity.
 Judgement has been exercised in determining the fair value of consideration.